ColossusHub/ColossusHub.github.io/README.md

-# Colossus AMD Cloud
+# Colossus Cloud

-The github page to update information regards to the Colossus.
+This GitHub page serves as a resource for updates and information regarding Colossus Cloud.